 The first was that being Gay is not why Stanley behaved as he did.

-He thought about psycho-therapy for himself, and mentioned it one evening to his lawyer, over a couple of drinks.
+He thought about psycho-therapy for himself, mentioned it one evening to his lawyer, over a couple of drinks.

 "He’s destroyed as much as he can of your life, and it’s only my fancy footwork to prevent him destroying the business.
 You have sacrificed your life for him.
 Now you have one chance for a life with Joyce.
 Trust me, he will destroy it.
 By any means necessary. “

-Ty didn’t say anything, but every word about Stanley was true.
+Ty didn’t say anything, but every word was true.
 His life had ended when Sara died, and he had no chance at even a semblance of life with Stanley sabotaging every step he took.

 With an Easy Target

-Stanley, appreciating Eric was in love with him began to abuse him.
+Stanley, appreciating Eric was in love with him, began to abuse him.
 Eric had never been treated this way before.

 The hand of fate was evident.

-Stan was impressed with the gift, and Try said no more.
+Stan was impressed with the 'gift'.

-Try sold his house, and just before he went to the airport, called Stanley from his lawyer’s office.
-He told him that he had sold the house, the business and deposited a sum in Stan’s bank account.
-He said he was leaving town.
+Then Ty sold his house, and just before he went to the airport, he called Stanley from his lawyer’s office.
+He told him he had sold the house, the business and deposited a reasonable sum in Stan’s bank account.

 He was on the ship with Joyce and Eric by evening, and the marriage took place a few days later.